mjordan/media_formats_reports/README.md

 To use the MIME type report, you need to configure the term IDs from the Islandora Media Use vocabulary that you want in the report.
 To do this, go to "Admin > Configuration > Islandora > Media Formats Reports settings".

+## Pregenerating report data

+This module comes with a set of Drush commands that generates the data used in the reports and caches it:

+1. To list the enabled services that generate report data: `drush media_formats_reports:list_report_types`
+1. To pregenerate the data for the 'puid' report: `drush media_formats_reports:build_cache puid`
+1. To delete the data for the 'mimetype' report: `media_formats_reports:delete_cache mimetype`

 ## Requirements

 * [Islandora 8](https://github.com/Islandora/islandora)